aristanetworks/anta/docs/usage-inventory-catalog.md

   - VerifyEOSVersion:
 ```

 It will load the test `VerifyEOSVersion` located in `anta.tests.software`.
-But since this test has mandatory inputs, we need to provide them as a dictionary in the YAML file:
+But since this test has mandatory inputs, we need to provide them as a dictionary in the YAML or JSON file:

 ```yaml
 anta.tests.software: